 Why hygiene is important for Bearded dragon owners

 There are a couple of good reasons why it is important to practice good hygiene when it comes to keeping a pet Bearded dragon.
-They are preventing yourself from getting diseases from your Bearded dragon and preventing the spread of Bearded dragon diseases.
+They are preventing you from getting diseases from your Bearded dragon and preventing the spread of Bearded dragon diseases.

 Preventing humans from getting diseases from Bearded dragons

 Some diseases, e.g. salmonellosis and campylobacteriosis, can be transmitted from reptiles to humans.
 These diseases are called zoonoses.
 Zoonotic salmonellosis is mostly reported to be from pet turtles, but Bearded dragon owners are also at risk.
 Campylobacter, which is also a bacteria found in the feces of reptiles, has been reported to be a significant cause of gastrointestinal disease in humans.
 In a study done by Harriet Whiley, Ryan McLean, and Kirstin Ross 60% of the captive/pet reptiles (of which some were Bearded dragons) tested were positive for the organism.
 There are also studies that say that mycobacteriosis, chlamydophilosis, Aeromonas, and Pseudomonas infections may also be of reptile origin.

 It is also possible for humans to contract diseases from feeder insects.

 Some contagious diseases can spread from one Bearded dragon to another.
 This can either happen directly, e.g. when Bearded dragons sit on top of each other, or indirectly.
 Indirect transmission of diseases can take place through human hands and feeder insects.
 Common Bearded dragon diseases that can potentially spread indirectly are coccidiosis (through crickets), ‘mouth rot’, yellow fungus disease, and salmonellosis.
 It is suspected that Adenovirus infections in Bearded dragons can also spread indirectly.